 The Anasazi Lace is so beloved by crack and trad climbers that, when Five Ten tried to discontinue it permanently, the company ended up bringing it back due to the outcry from customers.

 Get your pair either the same size as your street shoe size for a comfort fit or half a size below it for a performance fit (in US Men’s sizes).

 Best Value: Scarpa Techno X

 The Techno X is not only great for trad climbing, but face climbing as well.
 The flat sole makes the shoe comfortable enough for multi-pitch wear, and the Vibram XS Edge rubber makes it great at edging.
 The narrow and low toe box fits into cracks with ease.

 Coming in at a decent retail price, and sporting a surprising degree of durability, this is our pick as the best value trad climbing shoe.

-Like the Anasazi Lace-up Pink, for a comfort fit get the same size as your street shoe size.
+Like the Anasazi Lace, for a comfort fit get the same size as your street shoe size.
 For a performance fit, size down half a size (in US sizes).